life4/textdistance/README.md

 Total: 24 libs.

-Textdistance use benchmark's results for algorithm's optimization and try call fastest libs first (if available).
+Textdistance use benchmark's results for algorithm's optimization and try call fastest external libs first (if possible).

 If you want you can run benchmark manually on youre system: